TabularEditor/TabularEditor/Documentation/AdvancedScripting.md

 ![Custom Actions show up directly in the context menu](https://raw.githubusercontent.com/otykier/TabularEditor/master/Documentation/InvokeCustomAction.png)

-Custom Actions are stored in the CustomActions.json file within %AppData‰\Local\TabularEditor.
+Custom Actions are stored in the CustomActions.json file within %AppData%\Local\TabularEditor.
 In the above example, the contents of this file will look like this:

 ```json
 {